LuisEnMarroquin/spotify-sync/README.md

 node server.js
 ```

-Then, open `http://localhost:8888` in your browser.
+Then, open `http://localhost:8888` in your browser